oicr-gsi/robust-paper/response-to-reviewers.md

 > good software engineering practice deserves to be a rule, or at least
 > called out.

-We've added a paragraph to the introduction to mention code quality, maintainability, unit tests, and version control as important but out of scope.
+Thanks for the feedback.
+We are focusing mostly on software that is preparing to be published or otherwise distributed, and so discussing the details of program flow and execution are out of scope.
+We do mention other good software engineering practices, such as source control, testing, and versioning as an introductory taste of software engineering.

 > Reproducibility
 >